lutrampal/stm32-event-hal/README.md

 - [STM32 Cube IDE](https://www.st.com/en/development-tools/stm32cubeide.html) - Only the following executables which come packaged with the Cube IDE suite are actually required:
   - ST-Link GDB server for debugging purposes
   - *Specific to STM32F750-DK*: Cube Programmer for flashing the QSPI chip
+- CppUTest + CppUMock (test)
+- lcov (test)

 ### Preferred IDE
-This is by no means an obligation but I included the workspace configuration files I use on Visual Studio Code to develop for this project.
+I included the workspace configuration files I use on Visual Studio Code to develop for this project.
 The workspace comes with a pre-configured recommanded set of extensions as well as tasks to build, flash and debug the project.
 To properly function, the workspace expects the following environment variables to be defined:
 - `STLINK_GDB_SERVER`: Path to the ST Link GDB server
 - `CUBE_PROGRAMMER_BIN_DIR`: Path to the directory where the cube